moby/moby/docs/sources/reference/commandline/cli.md

 This example shows 5 containers that might be set up to test a web application change:

-1. Start a pre-prepared volume image `static-web-files`{.docutils .literal} (in the background) that has CSS, image and static HTML in it, (with a `VOLUME` instruction in the `Dockerfile` to allow the web server to use those files);
+1. Start a pre-prepared volume image `static-web-files` (in the background) that has CSS, image and static HTML in it, (with a `VOLUME` instruction in the `Dockerfile` to allow the web server to use those files);